ghc-proposals/ghc-proposals/proposals/0570-string-interpolation.rst

   * Would be slightly slower for finally outputting ``String`` compared to ``ShowS``
   * Writing a byte array is pretty low-level, perhaps more low-level than we'd like here

+* Instead of string-specific logic, allow a general syntax for variadic functions

+  * String interpolation could then just be a variadic function that takes multiple arguments of type ``Interpolate a => a``
+  * Would be a nice language construct on its own, but its unfamiliarity would be a major loss for this feature
+  * Also doesn't compose well with other features e.g. with multiline strings

 Expansion-related Alternatives
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~